shahcompbio/ArtiCull/docs/index.rst

 Citation
 --------

-If you use ArtiCull in your research, please cite the following manuscript:
+If you use ArtiCull in your research, please cite:

     Satas, G., Myers, M. A., McPherson, A., & Shah, S. P. (2025).
 Inferring active mutational processes in cancer using single cell sequencing and evolutionary constraints. bioRxiv. doi:10.1101/2025.02.24.639589